nccgroup/depthcharge/doc/src/introduction.rst

 environment.
 This will result in a permissive default U-Boot configuration, allowing you to explore a greater breadth of Depthcharge's functionality.

-Finally, refer to `this NCC Group blog post`_ for some additional examples and inspiration!
+Finally, refer to `this NCC Group blog post`_ or `this Hardwear.io webinar`_ for some additional examples and inspiration!

 .. _project documentation: https://depthcharge.readthedocs.io
-.. _This NCC Group blog post: https://research.nccgroup.com/2020/07/22/depthcharge
+.. _this NCC Group blog post: https://research.nccgroup.com/2020/07/22/depthcharge
+.. _this Hardwear.io webinar: https://bit.ly/NCC-hwio-Depthcharge
 .. _Ready, Set, Yocto!: https://github.com/jynik/ready-set-yocto